Synopsys CEO: AI-designed chips will generate 1,000X performance in 10 years

 AI can assist humans in figuring out exactly what to create and increasing the number of iterations a design can go through before it’s complete.

 “We are now touching some of the decisions that will be difficult for a designer to evaluate because it just takes too much time,” de Geus said.
 “And the results still improved substantially.
 And so we’re in a situation now where we have many designers using this on real designs.
-Quite a number of those have taped out (hit final design), and some have now come back for manufacturing.”
+Quite a number of those have [hit final design], and some have now come back for manufacturing.”

-De Geus refers to this kind of design as an artificial architect, but human chip designers and architects probably don’t like that term as it suggests that humans are no longer necessary in chip design, he acknowledged.
-But De Geus sees humans moving up the chain as AI takes over the more mundane tasks.
-De Geus sees engineers moving up in that each engineer used to responsible for designing a small number of transistors.
+De Geus refers to this kind of design as an artificial architect, but human chip designers and architects probably don’t like that term, as it suggests humans are no longer necessary in chip design, he acknowledged.
+But de Geus sees humans moving up the chain as AI takes over more mundane tasks.
+He sees engineers moving up, in that each engineer used to be responsible for designing a small number of transistors.
 Now an engineer might be in charge of a billion transistors in a larger chip.

 Better AI results

 In early adoptions by customers, Synopsys’ tools have demonstrated their ability to reduce power by 25% compared to a world-class design team using state-of-the-art design tools.
-That’s five times the power savings of what the best AI-design tools deliver today.
-And it has roughly the same as the power reduction of shifting forward one to two process nodes, but done entirely by software.
+That’s 5 times the power savings the best AI-design tools deliver today.
+And it is roughly the same as the power reduction from shifting forward one to two process nodes, but done entirely by software.

 “And now machine generation has become way bigger,” he said.
 “The question is, can we get something better?
 And the answer, of course, is that we can get to 10 times, 100 times, and 1,000 times better architectures.”